-Reaching financial independence early in life is still something uncommon.
+Reaching financial independence early in life is still uncommon.
 In the best case, it’s seen as mega ambitious or plain crazy.
 You will have to find creative ways to get there.

 Most surely you will have to do something you have never done before – start a side hustle or a business, create a product or a service, grow an investment portfolio or become an extreme saver.
 You will have to expand your mindset, try something new and endure the frustration of your project not turning out the way you wanted.

 Creating is the process of taking something raw and shapeless out of your mind into the world.
 It is intimidating, painful and you don’t even know how it will turn out after putting so much effort and time into it.
 You open yourself up and chances are criticism will flow from all sides.

 I very often fall into the trap of discouragement.
 I admire the brilliant creations of other people, and I feel disappointed that I am not there yet.

 How do they do it?!
 For me, it takes long hours, sweat and discomfort to bring my creations to life – be it a blog post, a photo session, a new project, or learning a new skill.
 I easily get impatient.
 I want it to be satisfying straight away.